broadinstitute/polyphonia/README.md

 	-c | --consensus FILE(S)	Unaligned consensus genome or genomes [null] -a | --consensus-aligned FILE	Consensus genomes pre-aligned to reference as fasta alignment; reference provided by --ref must appear first [null]
-	-g | --min-covered FLOAT	Minimum proportion genome covered at minimum read depth for a sample to be included [0.95] -r | --min-depth INT		Minimum read depth for a position to be used for comparison; can only be used with bam files as input [100]
+	-g | --min-covered FLOAT	Minimum proportion genome covered at minimum read depth for a sample to be included [0.95]

 - Within-sample diversity (any combination; at least one file required):
-	-b | --bam FILE(S)		Aligned and trimmed reads as bam file(s); must use reference provided by --ref [null] -v | --vcf FILE(S)		VCF file(s) output by LoFreq or GATK; must use reference provided by --ref [null] -h | --het FILE(S)		Tab-separated heterozygosity summary tables; see documentation for format [null] -e | --min-readcount INT	Minimum minor allele readcount for position to be considered heterozygous [10] -i | --min-maf FLOAT		Minimum minor allele frequency for position to be considered heterozygous [0.03]
+	-b | --bam FILE(S)		Aligned and trimmed reads as bam file(s); must use reference provided by --ref [null] -v | --vcf FILE(S)		VCF file(s) output by LoFreq or GATK; must use reference provided by --ref [null] -h | --het FILE(S)		Tab-separated heterozygosity summary tables; see documentation for format [null] -1 | --depths FILE(S)	Read depths; provide alongside vcf files or heterozygosity tables; see documentation for format [null] -r | --min-depth INT		Minimum read depth for a position to be used for comparison [100] -e | --min-readcount INT	Minimum minor allele readcount for position to be considered heterozygous [10] -i | --min-maf FLOAT		Minimum minor allele frequency for position to be considered heterozygous [0.03]